-5. Number palindrome.
+6. Number palindrome.
 A palindrome is a word, phrase, number, or sequence of words that reads the same backward as forward.
-The straight forward solution would be to convert number to string and use the above approach.
-Some interviewers will not allow to do it.
+The straightforward solution would be to convert the number to a string and use the above approach.
+Some interviewers will not allow it.
 So let’s take a look at what we can do here.

-6. Max/min number from an array.
-Write a method that will accept an array of int as an argument and it will return the max/min number from a given array.
+7. Max/min number from an array.
+Write a method that will accept an array of int as an argument and it returns the max/min number from a given array.

-7. Find the second min/max number from an array.
-Write a method that will accept int array as an argument and return second or n min/max number from the given array.
-I will go with the sorting algorithm.
+8. Find the second min/max number from an array.
+Write a method that accepts an int array as an argument and returns a second or n min/max number from the given array.

 What’s a static keyword in Java?